mapeditor/tiled/docs/reference/scripting.rst

 | **Linux**   | | :file:`~/.config/tiled/extensions/`                           |
 +-------------+-----------------------------------------------------------------+

-Each extension is expected to be placed in a sub-directory of the extensions directory.
-All scripts files found in these sub-directories are executed on startup.
+An extension can be placed directly in the extensions directory, or in a sub-directory.
+All scripts files found in these directories are executed on startup.

 .. note::